-- 6.E3.2 Describe the relationship between costs of production and external benefits and costs. - 6.E3.2 Identify and explain the relationship between the factors of production and the manufacture of goods and services within different cultures and communities. - Key concepts include traditional economic systems, command economic systems, mixed economic systems, and free-market economic systems - 6.E3.2 Analyze the influence of specialization and trade within different cultures and communities in regions studied.
+- 6.E3.1 Describe the relationship between various costs of production and external benefits. and costs. - 6.E3.2 Identify and explain the relationship between influence the factors of production and have on the manufacture of goods and services within different cultures and communities. - Key concepts include traditional economic systems, command economic systems, mixed economic systems, and free market economic systems - manorialism, guilds, taxation systems, and coerced labor - 6.E3.3 Analyze the influence of specialization and trade within different cultures and communities in regions studied.